side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/http/tests/inspector/network/network-xhr-async-response-type-blob.md

-Tests XHR network resource type and size for asynchronous requests when 'blob' is specified as the response type.
+Tests XHR network resource type and size for asynchronous requests when ‘blob’ is specified as the response type.